 I write on political and social change: history and culture and the arts.
-And in particular the arts and history of Scotland, the stories of old Scotia and Edina..
-I grew up in Edinburgh, lived ten years in America (Chicago and Cincinnati) and I now live north of Scotland’s other major city, Glasgow.
+And in particular the arts and history of Scotland: the stories of old Scotia and Edina..
+I am a former teacher, grew up in Edinburgh, lived ten years in America (Chicago and Cincinnati) and I now live north of Scotland’s other major city, Glasgow.

 I write essays, short stories, letters, poems, children’s stories and articles.
 Music, poetry and art have had a profound effect on my life.
 I have always been scribbling in notebooks, since I was seven, but I only began to take my writing seriously over the past decade.

-I've letters published on topics - Our Culture of Violence (2005), Youth Facilities (1996), Killing Our Eco System, Readiness to Learn (2018), Why our Stories Matter, Breastfeeding (2017), many major arts reviews and others.
+*Letters on - Our Culture of Violence (2005), Youth Facilities (1996), Killing Our Eco System, Readiness to Learn (2018), Why our Stories Matter, Breastfeeding (2017), The Oldest UK Universities and many major arts reviews.

 Searching for Scotia: Burns named Edina ‘Scotia’s darling seat’